 In 1997 I moved into my current house.
 Completely different, it was another doer-upper.
 This time many original features remained but given that it was built in 1965 they weren’t ones I had any desire to retain!
 The kitchen (left) consisted on a sink unit, a base unit and an unmatching wall cupboard.
 Now, I know that co-ordinating rather than matching units are fashionable today (and how lovely they look) but believe me, this was no fashion statement!
 We replaced the kitchen and we still have the same one, though we’ve since added more units, replaced the sink and worktops and have back-boards instead of tiles.

 The awful bathroom (below left) underwent its first transformation the following year.
 It’s since been refitted again

 The sitting room fireplace was removed and replaced with a white one.
 More recently that’s been changed for an oak one.
 We retained the marble insert and hearth.

-My doer-upper days are over but younger son and daughter-in-law are about to move into one which would have been built at the same time as the Victorian one we lived in (1899) as it’s just three doors away!
+My doer-upper days are over but younger son and daughter-in-law are about to move into one which would have been built at the same time as the Victorian one we lived in (1899) as it’s just three doors away from the one that we bought all those years ago.
 I went to take a look earlier this week.
 It needs so much work.
-And now I’m going to sound just like my mother all those years ago……they must be mad!
+And now I’m going to sound just like my mother back then……they must be mad!